- Education and Science»

 In Roman mythology, Saturn was the name of the god of agriculture.
-In the stories, he feared his children would someday overthrow him as a ruler—so he ate them.
-Fearing she would lose another son, his wife swaddled a rock and pretended it was their child.
-When Saturn ate the rock (thinking it was his child), it forced out all of the other children he had eaten.
-Jupiter eventually conquered his father, who clearly deserved it.
+In the stories, he feared that his children would someday overthrow him as a ruler—so he ate them.
+Worried she would lose another son, his wife swaddled a rock and pretended it was their child.
+When Saturn ate the rock (thinking it was his child), it forced out all of the other children he had eaten—including Jupiter.
+Jupiter eventually conquered his father (who clearly deserved it).

 1. The primary missions that have studied Saturn are Cassini, Voyager 1&2 and Pioneer 11.

 The first visit to Saturn took place in 1979.
-Pioneer 11 executed a flyby, from which we obtained a series of low-res photos, information on the rings, and temperature measurements.
+Pioneer 11 executed a flyby, from which we obtained a series of low-resolution photos, information on the rings, and temperature measurements.
 Just one year later there was another Saturn flyby—this time by Voyager 1.
-It sent us high-res photos, from which we were able to learn much more about Saturn's surface, as well as its moons and rings.
+It sent us high-resolution photos, from which we were able to learn much more about Saturn's surface, as well as its moons and rings.
 Less than a year after that, Voyager 2 followed suit.
-Additional photos were obtained, as were readings of Saturn's atmospheric density and temperature, and we discovered more moons and gaps in the rings.
+Additional photos were obtained, as were readings of Saturn's atmospheric density and temperature, and we discovered more moons as well as gaps in the rings.

 More recently, the Cassini-Huygens spacecraft was launched into orbit around Saturn.
 From there, the Huygens probe was released to land on the surface of Titan.
 This event is illustrated in an artist's rendering above.
-Cassini's mission has been extended twice, and is currently scheduled to continue through September of 2017.
+Cassini's mission was extended twice, but in September 2017 it executed a planned death dive into Saturn's atmosphere.
 Much of what we know about Saturn is a result of this mission.
 Who knows what we'll discover next!